asecurityteam/transport/ISSUE_TEMPLATE.md

 **Reproduces how often:** [What percentage of the time does it reproduce?]

-###Did this work in previous versions of the go-stride client?
+###Did this work in previous versions of transport?

 Yes / No / Don't know